 Additionally, Jesus instructs his disciples, "One is your Father."
 Christians do not have two Fathers or three Fathers.
 They have one Father who was in heaven when Jesus gave his disciples this instruction (Matthew 23:9).

 A major problem with the Trinitarian translation is that it would have Isaiah, an ancient Israelite, referring to a future human child as his God.

 Trinitarians make their apologetic claims for this passage without mentioning the opinions of some of Trinitarian scholars.
 Many of them do not interpret this passage as describing the Messiah as the God of Israel but as God's representative who is empowered by God.

 Isaiah said, "a child will be born, a son will be given."
-It is quite clear that he is referring to the future birth of a human child.
+It is quite clear that he is referring to the birth of a human child.
 Trinitarians would have it that Isaiah is then describing this human child as "Eternal Father."
-But to attempt to describe a human child-son as "Eternal Father" is extremely unlikely since it necessarily involves anachronistically reading future Trinitarian doctrine back into this passage, especially given the fact that we already know God the Father is the one who begets this human child-son and the Father promises to give this human son the throne of his father David which is what Isaiah 9:6-7 is all about.
+But to attempt to describe a human child-son as "Eternal Father" is extremely unlikely since it necessarily involves anachronistically reading future Trinitarian doctrine back into this passage, especially given the fact that we already know God the Father is the father of the human child-son Jesus and the Father promises to give this human son the throne of his father David which is what Isaiah 9:6-7 is all about.